dseagrav/ld/README.md

 F12 causes the active tape image file to rotate to the next file in ASCIIbetical order.
 Pressing control and F12 at the same time causes the emulator to dump its state into a bunch of .DUMP files.
 These files are human-readable but not necessarily human-understandable.
-(Is is our understanding that whether or not the developers are classified as human is a subject of ongoing debate.)
+(It is our understanding that whether or not the developers are classified as human is a subject of ongoing debate.)